- This is a part of the following series: Security Lancaster Seminar Series.

 maybe, maybe not.

-Another major finding of her study was the growing proportion of administrative/other crimes an offender could look forward to as they aged—from 17.2% for 20 year olds to 30% for 40 years olds.
+Another major finding of her study was the growing proportion of administrative/other crimes an offender could look forward to as they aged—from 17.2% for 20-year-olds to 30% for 40-year-olds.
 From this, we can see that the criminal justice system becomes an increasingly difficult mire to extricate oneself from the deeper into it one finds themselves.
 She also demonstrated a

 path of destruction graphic that plotted Calgarian high-risk offenders’ conviction events onto a map of Canada at five-year intervals.